roadsidemultimedia/Docs/developer/child-themes.md

 You may wish to develop PageLines DMS child Themes for personal use, for a client project or to submit to the PageLines store for other PageLines users.
 Developers who have signed up for the [PageLines Junto](http://developer.pagelines.com/apply/) community can also publish their child themes to the PageLines Store.

-For more information we recommend reading the following Wordpress codex articles [child themes](http://codex.wordpress.org/Child_Themes) and [theme development](http://codex.wordpress.org/Theme_Development).
+For more information we recommend reading the following WordPress codex articles [child themes](http://codex.wordpress.org/Child_Themes) and [theme development](http://codex.wordpress.org/Theme_Development).

 ## Theming ##